Soumya-Dahal/ImageClassification/README.md

-🖼️ Image Classification using CNNs with TensorFlow & Keras 📋 Project Overview
+# 🖼️ Image Classification using CNNs with TensorFlow & Keras
+## 📋 Project Overview
 This project demonstrates how to build a powerful Convolutional Neural Network (CNN) for image classification using TensorFlow and Keras.
 The model achieves 84% accuracy in classifying various scene categories including buildings, forests, mountains etc.

-🚀 Quick Start Guide
+## 🚀 Quick Start Guide
-1. 📥 Download the Dataset
+### 1. 📥 Download the Dataset
 Get the dataset from Kaggle:
-🔗 Intel Image Classification Dataset
+🔗 Intel Image Classification Dataset: https://www.kaggle.com/datasets/puneet6060/intel-image-classification

-2. 📁 Setup Folder Structure
+### 2. 📁 Setup Folder Structure
 Organize your dataset as follows:

-text
 dataset/
 ├── train/
 │   ├── buildings/